AymericFerreira/Neural-Style-Transfer/README.md

 Masked Style Transfer is based on the paper [Show, Divide and Neural: Weighted Style Transfer](http://cs231n.stanford.edu/reports/2016/pdfs/208_Report.pdf)

+##
-## Colaboratory Support
+oratory Support

-[This codebase can now be run directly from colaboratory using the following link](https://colab.research.google.com/github/titu1994/Neural-Style-Transfer/blob/master/NeuralStyleTransfer.ipynb), or by opening `NeuralStyleTransfer.ipynb` and visiting the Colab link.
+[This codebase can now be run directly from colaboratory using the following link](https://colab.research.google.com/github/AymericFerreira/Neural-Style-Transfer/blob/master/NeuralStyleTransfer.ipynb), or by opening `NeuralStyleTransfer.ipynb` and visiting the Colab link.

 Colab link supports almost all of the additional arguments, except of the masking ones.
 They will probably be added at a later date.